crytic/building-secure-contracts/program-analysis/manticore/running-under-manticore.md

 ...
 ```

-Without additional information, Manticore will explore the contract with new symbolic
-transactions until it does not explore new paths on the contract.
-Manticore does not run new transactions after a failing one (e.g: after a revert).
+Without additional information, Manticore will explore the contract with new symbolic transactions until no new paths on the contract are found.
+Manticore does not run new transactions after a failing one (e.g., after a revert).

 Manticore will output the information in a `mcore_*` directory.
-Among other, you will find in this directory:
+Among other things, you will find the following in this directory:

 - `global.summary`: coverage and compiler warnings
 - `test_XXXXX.summary`: coverage, last instruction, account balances per test case
 - `test_XXXXX.tx`: detailed list of transactions per test case

-Here Manticore founds 7 test cases, which correspond to (the filename order may change):
+Here, Manticore founds 7 test cases, which correspond to (the filename order may change):

 |                      |   Transaction 0   |   Transaction 1   | Transaction 2     | Result |
 | :------------------: | :---------------: | :---------------: | ----------------- | :----: |